Sania Saeed: Critical acclaim and further career

-In 2020, she depicted Nusrat in romance Mehar Posh, the loving and resilient mother of the protagonist.
+In 2020, she appeared in a supporting role in the romance Mehar Posh, depicting Nusrat, the loving and resilient mother of the protagonist.
 Saeed worked with the director Mazhar Moin to infuse the character with elements of fun and familial love, adding nuance to the role that was initially conceived differently.
-Her next appearance in that year was a brief role in Asim Abbasi's web-series Churails, as a wife who makes Nihari of her infidel husband.
+Her next appearance in that year was a brief role in Asim Abbasi's-helmed web-series Churails, as a wife who makes Nihari of her infidel husband.

-In 2022, saeed played a strong-willed, tolerant wife welcoming her husband's ex-beloved in romance Raqeeb Se.
-The series was directed by Kashif Nisar, and Saeed was paired opposite Nauman Ijaz.
-She next appeared as a controlling and cunning matriarch in Saji Gul's written Dour.
+In 2022, saeed played a strong-willed, tolerant wife welcoming her husband's ex-beloved in the romance Raqeeb Se.
+The series was written by Bee Gul, and Saeed was paired opposite Nauman Ijaz.
+She next appeared as a controlling and cunning matriarch in Saji Gul's written mystery-thriller Dour.

 In 2022, she appeared in the revenge-drama Sang-e-Mah, second series of the trilogy preceded by Sang-e-Mar Mar.
-Saeed depicted a strong willed tribal widow in the series.
+Saeed depicted a strong willed Pashtun widow in the series.
 While reviewing the series, Maham Sajid of The Friday Times found her "in a truly remarkable avatar".
-Saeed then appeared in her second film, Joyland as Fayyaz, a Lahori woman caught between traditions and her personal desires.
+Saeed then appeared in her second film, Joyland as Fayyaz, a tradition elderly Lahori woman caught between traditions and her personal desires.
 She next appeared in her third feature Kamli as a blind pious lady who doesn't let her sister-in-law remarry after her brother's disappearance for the past eight years.

 Saeed begun 2023 with the portrayal of patriarch of a family who faces some paranormal experiences in the horror-drama Bandish.
-She then appeared in mystery-drama Shanaas, as the loving adoptive mother of the protagonist.
+She then appeared in the Yasra Rizvi-directed mystery-drama Shanaas, as the loving adoptive mother of the protagonist.